MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/data-retention-overview.md

 > - This is a preview feature.
 > - [!INCLUDE [cc-preview-features-definition](../../includes/cc-preview-features-definition.md)]
 > - For public preview, only non-production environments are allowed for previewing the long-term data retention feature.
 Production and Dataverse for Teams environments can't be used with this feature.
 > - No additional Power Platform licensing requirement is required to experience this feature during the preview.
-However, there will be a licensing requirement once the feature is generally available.
+> - In GA, all Dynamics customers will be able to use this feature, as also Power Apps customers with a managed environment(https://learn.microsoft.com/en-us/power-platform/admin/managed-environment-overview).
+Customers can still create a policy outside these environment types but the policy will be disabled, with a requirement to upgrade to enable the policy to run.
 > - Pricing information for long term data retention will be available at general availability.

 Watch this video to learn about Dataverse long term data retention.